alanboy/stuff/blog/_posts/2019-04-23-financial-management.markdown

 * Independence of events
 * Arbitrage

 You and I are rational.

 Shorting the stock: Borring money to buy stock.
 Betting the stock will go down.
 Consider cost of borrowing (sometimes 15%).

 ### Types of efficiency

 * Weak form: Technical analysis is useless.
-* Semistrong form: Fudamental analysis.
+* Semistrong form: Fundamental analysis.
 Fundamental research.
-Srubbing the income statemnts, public information, data, yahoo finance, conference call.
+Srubbing the income statements, public information, data, yahoo finance, conference call.
 High-frequency traders.
 People that use computers to trade the markets.
 * Strong form: Security prices reflect all information- public and private.

 Martha Stewart insider trading ?

 Blackout period/window.
 Close to earning report.

 10b51 program.
 If you are on a board, you can sell automatically.